Property Graph Anti-Patterns

 -[:GOVERNS]->(:Label {name: 'Transaction'});

-Python engineers should align driver parameter types with Python’s typing module to ensure strict serialization.
-Use datetime objects instead of ISO strings, and explicitly cast numeric payloads.
-Automated migration workflows should run EXPLAIN against versioned Cypher scripts to validate planner compatibility before production rollout.
+Align driver parameter types with the constraint: pass native datetime objects instead of ISO strings and explicitly cast numeric payloads before they reach Bolt.
+The trade-offs between native and serialized types are examined in graph data type selection.
+Automated migration workflows should run EXPLAIN against versioned Cypher before rollout to validate planner compatibility.

--- isolate sensitive data behind a label (e.g. :Restricted) and deny access to it.
+-- Isolate sensitive data behind a :Restricted label, then deny traversal to it.

 CREATE ROLE data_analyst;